Photographer Tutorial

 Copyright

 1. You must be the photographer of the photo submitted.
 No exceptions.
 If you are NOT the photographer, chances are you cannot legally upload the photo or resell it.
-The sole exception would be an old family photo, where the estate of the original photographer passed it to you as the legal heir.
 Photographers who upload photos that are not their own will have their accounts closed and will lose any account balance.

 2. You cannot upload a retouched version of an image someone else created.